Venice, FL

 Why Venice

 Venice was master-planned a century ago.
+The economics still reflect that.

 Most Florida coastal towns grew up organically — a fishing village here, a beach resort there, a strip-mall corridor stitching them together over decades.
 Venice didn't.
 Venice was planned.
 In the 1920s the Brotherhood of Locomotive Engineers hired city planner John Nolen to design a retirement community from scratch on the Gulf Coast, and Nolen's vision — Northern Italian / Mediterranean Revival architecture, pastel palettes, broad tree-lined avenues, intentional building codes — is still in force a hundred years later.
 That is unusual.
 It is also a real competitive advantage for the businesses operating inside it: Historic Downtown Venice has the kind of cohesive, walkable, photogenic character that drives word-of-mouth and Instagram traffic without the business having to manufacture it.